-In garden landscapes, cattails are well suited to being grown around pounds, in water gardens, or in areas prone to flooding - they can easily grow in water up to ten inches deep.
+In garden landscapes, cattails are well suited for growing around ponds, in water gardens, or areas prone to flooding; they can easily grow in water up to ten inches deep.
 They can also be a good choice for erosion control on wet slopes, and they make a great privacy screen too.
 The attractive stems are frequently added to flower arrangements in fresh or dried form.

 |Botanical Name||Typha latifolia|